Request a Callback

 Although relapse can take some time to show itself, where physical consumption occurs, it is important that a relapse prevention plan is communicated throughout initial recovery.
 This will help those suffering and family members spot the signs of relapse, along with positive steps to reverse those negative feelings.

-Warning signs of relapse
+Warning Signs of Relapse

 Warning signs can differ for all individuals.
 However, there are common signs of relapse which are important to spot for yourself or for a loved one.
-Once these signs have been identified, efforts to reverse relapse triggers, including prevention techniques should be followed.
+Once these signs have been identified, efforts to reverse relapse triggers, including prevention techniques, should be followed.

 Common warning signs of relapse include: